klaasbrant/DBPlus/README.md

 # Introduction
-DBPlus is a interface layer between the several python database interface and your ptogram
+DBPlus is a interface layer between the several python database interface and your program

 # Install
 Clone the repository and issue "pip install ."